riotrahzoqu9qu/IanEmmons/README.md

 # VASO File Upload

-This is Virginia Science Olympiad's facility for collecting files from competitors during tournaments.
-It runs as a service on a virtual machine in an Amazon Web Services (AWS) Elastic Compute Cloud (EC2).
-When running, it presents a simple Web interface that competitors use to enter their identifying information (team number, school name, and so on) and upload their files.
+This is Virginia Science Olympiad’s facility for collecting files from competitors during tournaments.
+It runs as a service on a virtual machine in the Amazon Web Services (AWS) Elastic Compute Cloud (EC2).
+It presents a simple Web interface that competitors use to enter their identifying information (team number, school name, and so on) and upload their files.
 The files are stored in an AWS Simple Storage Service (S3) bucket for retrieval by event supervisors.

 ## Deploying the Service in EC2

 Create a bucket.
-This is currently called "virginia-science-olympiad" in the "us-east-1" (Northern Virginia) region, though the bucket name and region are configurable in `application.yml`.
+This is currently called “virginia-science-olympiad” in the “us-east-1” (Northern Virginia) region, though the bucket name and region are configurable in `application.yml`.

-Create two IAM groups, "VasoFileUploaders" and "VasoFileUploadReaders".
-Attach the policy "AdministratorAccess" to the first and attach "AmazonS3ReadOnlyAccess" to the second.
+Create two IAM groups, “VasoFileUploaders” and “VasoFileUploadReaders”.
+Attach the policy “AdministratorAccess” to the first and attach “AmazonS3ReadOnlyAccess” to the second.

-Create one IAM profile in the VasoFileUploaders group and install it in your `~/.aws` directory.
+Create one IAM profile in the VasoFileUploaders group and install it in the server’s `~/.aws` directory.
 The service will use this profile to write to the bucket.
 The name of the profile is configurable in `application.yml`.  _(TODO: Figure out the minimum permissions needed for this profile.)_

 Create one IAM profile in VasoFileUploadReaders for each person who needs to retrieve files from the bucket.
 Typically these people will be event supervisors, and perhaps a score master as well.
 Instructions are below for these people to set up Cyberduck to retrieve their files.